WICG/webmonetization/docs/explainer.md

 actors, like ISPs injecting their own `<meta>` tags into pages.

 > [Issue 14 (Closed) - Legitimate Meta Tags](https://github.com/WICG/webmonetization/issues/14)<p>
-How do we ensure only legitimate tags are parsed by the browser?
+How do we ensure only legitimate tags are parsed by the browser?</p>

 ### Handle payments